Losing My Religion (album)

 Losing My Religion is the eleventh studio album from Kirk Franklin.
-RCA Inspiration a division of RCA Records alongside Fo Yo Soul Recordings released the album on November 13, 2015.
-It won the Grammy Award for Best Gospel Album in 2017.
+The record was released the album on November 13, 2015, after the established Verity Gospel Music Group and Jive partnership was replaced with the consolidation of RCA Records and Verity in late 2011, which led to both a partnership with RCA and the RCA Inspiration in 2013.
+The record won the Grammy Award for Best Gospel Album in 2017.

 Critical reception

 Signaling in a ten out of ten review from Cross Rhythms, Tony Cummings called the album "a great comeback".
 Matt Conner, indicating in a four star review by CCM Magazine, stated "Losing My Religion is every bit the spirited, charismatic and powerful album you’d expect (and hope for) from the seven-time GRAMMY winner."
 Awarding the album five stars at New Release Today, Dwayne Lacy stated, "This is vintage Kirk!"
 Thom Jurek of AllMusic gave the album four out of five stars, praising the album for its message and concept saying "It's a rhyming, socio-political-spiritual manifesto, an admonition to evangelists that religion masks God's love and mercy; it's a barrier rather than a bridge."